paulzer01/another-basic-twitter-clone/README.md

 module.exports = pool;
 ```
-Alternatively, we can set up our environmental variables on AWS to hold the information necessary to connect to our database.
+Alternatively, we can set up environmental variables on AWS to hold the information necessary to connect to our database.

 ```javascript
 const pool = new Pool({